 Want to know what we did in the 2012-13 school year?
 Read our 2012-13 Year in Review here.

 Want to know what we stand for?
 We believe that there are a few fundamental building blocks that are required for an effective education system.
 Click here for an overview of our mission statement and platform or here for our detailed platform paper.

-Want to know our stand on Weighted Student Formula?
+Want to know our stand on Weighted Student Formula (this was the old word for LCFF)?
 Please click here to read our letter to the Governor.

 Have some questions about Educate Our State?
 Here are the answers to some Frequently Asked Questions.

 Take our Education Pursuit Quiz to test your knowledge of California’s education system.
 We promise that some of the answers will surprise you!